-As shown in Table 4.4-10, emissions of individual criteria pollutants from stationary sources (area) would not exceed the Tribal NSR threshold of two tpy; therefore, an associated minor new source permit would not likely be required.
+As shown in Table 4.4-10, emissions of individual criteria pollutants from stationary sources would not exceed the Tribal NSR thresholds; therefore, an associated minor new source permit would not likely be required.
+While this EIS estimates the actual emissions from stationary sources, including emergency diesel generators, the Tribe will be required by the Clean Air Act to consult with the USEPA to determine whether NSR permits may be needed based on regulatory procedures for hypothetical usage and associated emissions.